Code-Institute-Submissions/FirstMilestoneProject-1/README.md

 ## Testing

+Images:
+I have tested all images throughout the site and all images open in a new page when clicked.

+Contact form:
+Contact form will show error message if fields  left empty.
+Contact form cannot be submitted unless email is a valid email address.

 -----

 ## Content
-Text content on all pages was copied and/or amended from the following sites:
+Text content and Images on all pages was copied and/or amended from the following sites:
 <ul>
 <li>pottermore.com</li>
 <li>https://harrypotter.fandom.com/wiki/Main_Page</li>